mauroservienti/milestone.github.io/_posts/own-the-cache.md

 ## Shall we stop caching resources?

 No. There is a more straightforward solution.
 We just need to move the caching layer inside the service boundaries.
-For example, the sales service needs to have its cache and maybe catalog too.
-If sales owns the cache, it can decide to change prices, change the schema, or randomly wipe items from the cache storage without affecting anyone else in the system.
+For example, the sales service needs its cache for the prices and the catalog services needs one for the product name.
+Sales can decide to change prices, change the schema, or randomly wipe items from the cache storage without affecting anyone else in the system.
 The same applies to any other service.

-Given that we have [ViewModel composition techniques](https://milestone.topics.it/categories/view-model-composition) in our tool belt, it doesn't matter much the caching layer is in front or behind the composition gateway.
-Sure, having it behind might have an impact on the overall system performance.
-It's probably negligible.
+Given that we have [ViewModel composition techniques](https://milestone.topics.it/categories/view-model-composition) in our tool belt, it doesn't matter much whether the caching layer is in front of or behind the composition gateway.
+Having it behind does have an impact on the overall system performance, but this is negligible, especially compared to the impact of having it in front.

 The following diagram summarizes the proposed solution: